mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/call-ui/objective_c.md

 # Building the call interface

 To be able to call, you will need to create a new View Controller for the calling interface.
 From the Xcode menu, select `File` > `New` > `File...`.
-Choose a *Cocoa Touch Class*, name it `CallViewController` with a subclass of `UIViewController` and language of `Swift`.
+Choose a *Cocoa Touch Class*, name it `CallViewController` with a subclass of `UIViewController` and language of `Objective-C`.

 ![Xcode adding file](/images/client-sdk/ios-in-app-voice/callviewcontrollerobjc.png)